Welcome from the Founder and Executive Director

 Barbara Dawson - Honorary Chair

-Barbara has been a long time supporter of City Strings since its inception and served as CSU's chair for many years, providing the group with her sage advice.
+Barbara has been a long time supporter of City Strings since its inception and served as City String's chair for many years, providing the group with her sage advice.

 Josette C. Goldish - Chair